The Nationwide Building Society Bank is the largest mutual in the world and has its headquarters in Swindon Wiltshire.

 There are several mortgage products that are based upon the Nationwide Building Society variable rate whether they be completely at the standard variable rate or a percentage above this for example as a tracker rate.
 You can't take out a direct variable mortgage with Nationwide Building Society although the SVR will be the rate you are placed upon once your initial deals has lapsed.

-There are various tracker rate mortgage deals that range from 2 years to 3 years and are generally available to new customers and some existing customers if they are moving or borrowing more (but not simply if their deal is ending or they are looking to switch mid-term).
+There are various tracker rate mortgage deals that range from two to three years and are generally available to new customers and some existing customers if they are moving or borrowing more (but not simply if their deal is ending or they are looking to switch mid-term).
 The rates vary on the amount you wish to borrow (some change over £250,000 loan), your loan to value and the initial rate you are looking for.
 Fees and charges are also variable but generally at least £396 for the cheapest and up to £1,896 in some cases.
-Early repayment charges may apply if you repay the whole amount in the deal period (ie: in the first 2 years of a 2 year tracker).
+Early repayment charges may apply if you repay the whole amount in the deal period (ie: in the first two years of a two year tracker).

 A capped rate simply means you pay a variable interest rate but it goes no higher than a certain amount if rates rise.
 Nationwide Building Society does not usually offer capped rate mortgages but it's worth looking on their site if this is what you are after.

-These appear to be popular and there are a range of 2 year, 3 year, 4 year and 5 year fixed rate mortgage products currently available at competitive rates.
+These appear to be popular and there are a range of two year, three year, four year and five year fixed rate mortgage products currently available at competitive rates.
 The rate is completely fixed no matter what happens to the standard variable rate.
 Fees and charges are similar to the tracker mortgage products and so are the application fees.

 Most products carry an arrangement fee or application fee anywhere from £396 to £1,896 depending on the risk you pose (ie: high or low loan to value percentages).
 Many of these application fees are refundable if you eventually take out the mortgage and it's best to check with the Bank itself or your mortgage advisor on how this all works in your circumstances.